 Fall 2014 Recruitment Night

-TENTATIVELY SCHEDULED for September 9th, 2014, starting at 7 p.m. at Riverdale Collegiate, the TSVL will hold its recruitment night for those who are interested in playing in the Competitive Division and have not yet found a team.
+On September 16th, 2014 starting at 7 p.m. at Riverdale Collegiate, the TSVL will hold its recruitment night for those who are interested in playing in the Competitive Division and have not yet found a team.
 Players will participate in a series of drills and/or play games to demonstrate their skill.
 Captains from teams that are registered for the Fall competitive season and who are looking to add players to their roster will attend to see the players interested in being recruited.
 Please note that the TSVL does not make any guarantees that players will be recruited to a team.

 Changes implemented in 2013-14 for the Competitive Division